-You will also find Israeli and other specialities.
+You will also find Israeli and other specialties.

 The Carmel market is the largest and most eventful in Tel Aviv.

-Its streets are narrow and steep, colourful and full of small shops.
+Its streets are narrow and steep, colorful and full of small shops.

-You can breathe in the aromas of the Middle East and the West, you will keep a magical memory of this place.
+You can breathe in the aromas of the Middle East and the West, you will have a magical memory of this place.

 Market prices are much cheaper than elsewhere in Tel Aviv.

-On your side, it will be your trading skills that will have to be tested.
+On your side, it will be your trading skills that will be tested.

-Welcome to the Middle East where everything is negotiated, except the knowledge of our tour guide who will gladly deliver them to you.
+Welcome to the Middle East where everything is negotiable, except the knowledge of our tour guide who will gladly deliver it to you.

 The old German quarter

-Sarona is an old German district built in the 1930s by a Protestant Christian community from Germany to settle in the Holy Land to welcome the first Zionist pioneers called "the Templars".
+Sarona is an old German district built in the 1930s by a Protestant Christian community from Germany in order to settle in the Holy Land and welcome the first Zionist pioneers called "the Templars".

 It was also the headquarters of the British Mandatory Police until Israel's independence.